Learn all about bees and their natural habitat

 The mirror gives you an inside view of the beehive: observe the comings and goings of these fascinating creatures at the entrance to their home.

-8. Belvédère 2 – plateau du Rham: Insecticides – a major threat
+8. Belvédère 2 – Plateau du Rham: Insecticides – a major threat

 Bees are finding it increasingly difficult to find their way back to their beehive.